Talking to nursery, school or college about special educational needs

 At the end of the meeting, agree what will happen next.

 Ask for this to be put in writing, and agree a date for a future meeting to check on progress.

 If it is clear that your child has SEN, the school will offer support gradually, and review at every step to see if things have improved.

 You have the right to be kept informed and for your views to be taken into account.

-A small number of children may need an education and health care (EHC) plan, only 3% of children will need one, find out more about what an EHC plan is for.
+A small number of children may need an education, health and care (EHC) plan, only 3% of children will need one, find out more about what an EHC plan is for.